A Concise Dictionary for Tai Chi Students

 Quan (拳) refers approximately to a style of martial arts.
 However, a Quan has a distinctly Chinese relationship with ethics and health, spirituality, art and social relations.
 To equate it with a contemporary “martial art” is to distort its methods, history and goals.

 Originally, Taiji Quan was the Quan developed by the Yang family (杨氏) during the 19th century.
 This is probably not its original name.
 We don’t know exactly when this honorific title was first assigned to the art, or by whom.
-Backdating styles, founders, titles and techniques is routine within Kung Fu culture.
+Forgery and false histories are routine within Kung Fu culture.

-As Taijiquan rose to fame in the early 20th century, its definition was expanded.
-Quan traditions originating before the rise of Yang family were added, along with Quan evolving afterwards.
+Taijiquan rose to fame in the early 20th century.
+Gradually its definition was expanded.
+Quan traditions originating before the rise of Yang family were added in, along with Quan evolving afterwards.
 This included styles of the Chen (陈), Wu (吴), Sun (孙) and Hao (武) families.

-The name of “Tai Chi Chuan” gained worldwide prestige.
-More new styles were invented, to capitalize on the name itself.
+As the name of “Tai Chi Chuan” gained worldwide prestige, more new styles were invented to capitalize on it.

 See also: Is Tai Chi Really a Martial Art?